atlesn/rrr/README.md

 ## SUPPORTED SYSTEMS

 RRR supports being run by SystemD and runit and has native Debian/Ubuntu, Fedora and ArchLinux packages.
-In addition, RRR may be compiled and run on FreeBSD or other Linuxes including Raspbian, Void and SUSE.
+In addition, RRR may be compiled and run on FreeBSD or other Linuxes including Raspbian, Void, Alpine and SUSE.
 Other systems might work but are not supported.

 Among distributions known *not* to work out of the box, are  OpenBSD and NetBSD.
 These do not work